raspberrypilearning/getting-started-with-node-red/worksheet.md

 ![](images/pinout.png)

-You'll see pins labelled as 3V3, 5V, GND and GP2, GP3, etc:
+You'll see pins labelled as 3V3, 5V, GND and GP2, GP3, and so on:

 |   |   |   |
 |---|---|---|